ClusterLabs/PAF/docs/workshop/en/workshop-PAF.md

 ## Quorum

-FR * quelle partie du cluster doit fonctionner en cas de partition réseau ?
-FR  * un vote à chaque élément du _cluster_
-FR  * le _cluster_ ne fonctionne que s'il a la majorité des votes FR
-* which part of the cluster should keep operating in case of network partition ?
+* which part of the cluster should keep operating during a network partition?
-  * one vote per cluster member
+  * each cluster member has one vote
   * the cluster keeps running only if it has the majority of the votes

 ::: notes

-FR Le quorum est le nombre minimum de votes qu'une transaction distribuée doit FR obtenir pour être autorisée à effectuer une opération dans le système.
-Son FR objectif est d'assurer la cohérence du système distribué.
-FR
-The quorum is the minimum number of votes requiered for a distributed transaction to be authorized to execute an opération on the system.
+The quorum is the minimum number of votes requiered for a distributed transaction to be authorized to execute an operation on the system.
 It's goal is to guaranty the coherence of the distributed system.

-FR Pour ce faire, chaque nœud du système se voit assigner un nombre de votes.
-Il FR faut au moins que `(N / 2) + 1` votes soient présents pour que le quorum soit FR atteint, avec `N` le nombre de votes possible.
-Le _cluster_ ne fonctionne que FR si la majorité des nœuds sont présents.
-FR
-To archive this goal, each node is granted some votes.
-A minimum of `(N / 2) + 1` votes are requiered for the quorum to be archived (`N` being the maximum number of vote possible).
-The cluster will be able to operate only if the majority is archived.
+To achieve this goal, each node is granted some votes.
+A minimum of `(N / 2) + 1` votes are required to grant the quorum, `N` being the maximum number of vote possible).
+The cluster will be able to operate only if the majority of node is available.

-FR Suite à une partition réseau, le quorum permet au cluster de savoir quelle FR partition doit conserver les services actifs, celle(s) où il doit les FR interrompre, et qui peut déclencher des opérations de fencing si nécessaire.
-FR
-After a network partition, the cluster uses the quorum information to know which partition must keep the services active, and which partition must stop all the services.
+After a network partition, the cluster relies on the quorum information to decide on which partition the services must runs, and which partition must stop all of them.
 Fencing operation can be started if necessary.

-FR En plus d'arrêter ses services locaux, une partition du cluster n'atteignant FR pas le quorum ne peut notamment pas actionner le fencing des nœuds de la FR partition distante.
-FR
-FR Ce mécanisme est donc indispensable au bon fonctionnement du cluster.
-FR
-In addition to stopping local services, a cluster partition who doesn't meet the quorum cannot use fencing on the node of the other partition.
+In addition to stopping all local services, a cluster partition who doesn't meet the quorum cannot use fencing operation against remote nodes.

 <!-- TODO: test this !! -->